Langtang Valley Trek

 • Lunch and dinner in Kathmandu hotel except for farewell dinner.

-• Your personal expenses such as cold drinks, mineral bottled water, hot shower, charging, use of WIFI while on the trek.
+• Your personal expenses such as cold drinks, mineral bottled water, hot shower, charging, and use of WIFI while on the trek.

 • Your travel insurance.